Flags of Our Fathers: Critical reception

 The book spent 46 weeks on The New York Times nonfiction bestseller list, spending six weeks at number one.

 Film adaptation

 Shortly after the book's publication, Steven Spielberg acquired the option for the film rights via DreamWorks Pictures.
 The film adaptation Flags of Our Fathers, which debuted in the U.S. on October 20, 2006, was directed by Clint Eastwood and produced by Eastwood, Steven Spielberg, and Robert Lorenz, with a screenplay written by William Broyles, Jr. and Paul Haggis.

+Flag-raiser identity corrections

+Two of the six Marines featured in the book have since been determined not to be in the famous photograph.
+Following an investigation, in 2016 the Marine Corps announced that the man previously identified as John Bradley had in fact been (then Private First Class) Harold Schultz, and in 2019, the Corps announced that the man previously identified as Rene Gagnon had in fact been Marine Corporal Harold Keller.

+James Bradley was initially surprised to hear that the Marine Corps had started an investigation into the identities of the men in the flag-raising photo, but said "I'm interested in facts and truths, so that’s fine, but I don’t know what’s happening."
+Soon after the announcement of the investigation, Bradley said he no longer believed his father had been in the photograph, citing research originally published in the Omaha World-Herald in 2014.